-The temporary closure of our churches for worship, and the necessity for people to stay at home or isolate, has been very difficult for everyone.
-As the restrictions are gradually being lifted, many church congregations and local communities may be looking for opportunities to safely resume some activities.
+The lengthy period of lockdown, to varying degrees, and the necessity for people to stay at home or isolate, has been very difficult for everyone.
+As the restrictions come and go, many church congregations and local communities are carefully examining which activities can safely run and how.
 This might include making use, or more use, of your churchyard and outside areas in the parish.

 Government guidance is clear that outdoor activities are safer than indoor ones.
 This can be an opportunity to notice and be thankful for God’s creation; noticing the trees, plants, birds, and insects around you, and feeling the sunshine and wind (or refreshing rain!) on your face.